BROTHER PETE | home

 A few of these rituals on YouTube videos appear to the right of the item.

-Here's an Umrah Schedule (tour company source)
+Here's an Umrah Schedule from a tour company:

 2. put on ihram

 4. recite talbiyh

 5. Tawaf kabah, 7 circuits (circumambulate Kaaba 7 times kissing, or pointing at, the stone each time) (video)